Main Content

 Department of Design FAQs

-Do you have questions specific to the course of study within the department of design?
-Contact us at graphicdesign@tcu.edu or check out our frequently asked questions below.
+Do you have questions specific to the course of study within the Department of Design?
+Contact us at design@tcu.edu or check out our frequently asked questions below.

-Graphic Design FAQs
+Design FAQs

 Undergraduate Admission FAQs